nigelredding/act65.github.io/about.md

 and all the other meta things I wish I were better at.
 But in reality, posts will probably be related to cognition, computers and math: mainly centered around neutral networks and deep learning.

+In the unlikely case that someone actually listens to me.
+Disclaimer: I take no responsible … if you send 5 years chasing some idea…